 Find out how to analyse your attendance data to spot patterns in absences for groups of pupils, identify reasons this may be happening and plan your next steps.

 Step 1: use your management information system (MIS) to pull the data you need

 When you’re gathering attendance data from your MIS, create separate reports for different cohorts of pupils.
-This is so that you can identify patterns of absence more clearly and work on potential interventions.
+This will help you to identify patterns of absence more clearly and work on potential interventions.